-The 2018 Ebbe Nielsen Challenge is an open-ended incentive prize that will seek to recognize tools and techniques that advance in open science and improve the access, utility or quality of GBIF-mediated data.
-Challenge submissions may choose to develop new applications, methods, workflows or analyses, or build on and extend existing tools and features, such as, for example:
+The 2019 Ebbe Nielsen Challenge is deliberately open-ended, so entrants have a broad remit for creating tools and techniques that advance in open science and improve the access, utility or quality of GBIF-mediated data.
+Challenge submissions may be new applications, visualization methods, workflows or analyses, or they build on and extend existing tools and features.

 The judges and GBIF Secretariat staff must be able to access and operate or review the submission at no cost.
 If the submission is a stand-alone application, then it must operate on readily available hardware.
 If the submission is a script or other automated solution, then its operation must be repeatable and described with sufficient detail in the submission for it to be repeated.
 Provided that these conditions are met, entrants are welcome to document and present their entries via any appropriate repository or website—GitHub, Dryad, FigShare, Open Science Framework, Jupyter Notebook, et al.